paul4oliver/Animal-Tracking/README.md

 # IT-145
 This application is for a rescue animal company that allows them to keep track of the animals they have in service or being trained.

+New animal types can easily be added through inheritance if co mpany decides to have other types of rescue animals in the future.

 Menu is displayed.

 Person can select from 1, 2, 3, 4, 5, 6, and q.